What You Need to Know about Kanban Board

-by Haniza • Wed, 04 May 2022 17:15PM
+by Haniza • Wed, 04 May 2022 17:05PM

-Kanban boards are now widely used by Agile teams that they are commonly referred to as agile task boards.
+Kanban boards are now widely used by Agile teams that are commonly referred to as agile task boards.
 It helps in visualizing the workflow, breaking down a large task into smaller and more manageable pieces, creating roadmaps, as well as tracking their progress.
 To make it simpler, it can support agile and DevOps teams in establishing order in their daily tasks.

-Sounds interesting?
-Here is what you need to know about the Kanban board.
+Here’s what you need to know about the Kanban board.

 Kanban boards started off traditionally with a whiteboard; people used to use sticky notes to represent tasks and a whiteboard.
 Columns indicate work periods, and sticky notes are moved from one step to the next.
 Kanban boards had a digital transition as the kanban method gained popularity among software and development teams.
 Kanban boards can be used remotely and asynchronously by teams who do not share a physical office space, which makes it even more desirable for hybrid and remote working setups.
 Some digital systems are also highly customizable, allowing managers to track different workflows and categorize their work.